 By comparing these price trends, you'll have a good idea of where the market is heading.
 The median listing and sold property prices are calculated based on the market activity each month.

 The population of Torrance was 145,438 at the 2010 census.
 This residential and light high-tech industries city has 90,000 street trees and 30 city parks.Torrance is known for its low crime rates, the city consistently ranks among the safest cities in Los Angeles County.
 Torrance is the birthplace of the AYSO Youth Soccer Organization .
 In addition, the city of Torrance has the second highest percentage of Japanese in North America.
 Torrance has many choice neighborhoods with an outstanding unified school system.

-Click below to get more information on the different areas of Torrance:
+Click below to search areas of Torrance and get more information on the different areas of Torrance: